pedroigosl/tenso_flow/README.md

 It must be able to complete simple classification and regression tasks, with any hidden layers and topology desired

-At this point in time (and probably forever), there is:
+At this point in time (and probably forever), there are:

 - Layer types: Input, Dense
 - Activation functions: Linear, Step, Sigmoid, Tanh